-Khyry will be there to meet you at the airport and he and his team will ensure that you are looked after throughout your stay.
+Khyry will be there to meet you at the airport and, to the extent that you require, he and his team will ensure that you are looked after throughout your stay.
 They will offer you a full Egyptian breakfast your first morning, during which you can discuss how you might want to spend your time.
 The choices are wide: there is so much to see in this unique World Heritage Site, said to be the greatest open-air museum in the World.

 As well as the Valleys of the Kings, Queens and Nobles, (all easily reached by road from your villa) our motor launch can take you to the East Bank to the stupendous temple at Karnak, with an English, French or German speaking guide if you wish, perhaps stopping off on the way back at the exquisite Luxor Museum or Luxor Temple.

-Whatever you decide, we promise you an unforgettable time free from the constraints of a package tour.
+Whatever you decide, we aim to give you an unforgettable time free from the constraints of a package tour.

 Pamela and Christopher, London